ryan-mcclue/unsw/gens4015/final-project.md

 Roy can only describe emotions by relating how they are experienced in others, indicative of an individual who has lost touch of their own humanity.
 Despite this obvious unhealthy mental state, Space Force approve Roy for work as they believe the removal of all emotional attachments will allow him to perform better at his job.
-It's clear that scientific advancements in psychology have caused Space Force employees to become emotionally isolated.
+It's clear that scientific advancements in psychology have caused Space Force to depreciate the importance of emotions and as such, caused its employees to become emotionally isolated.
 It therefore challenges what it means to be human.

 In *Blade Runner*, scientific advancements are pursued in order to develop